itsrishabhsharma/Text_Summarizer/README.md

-# Text_Summarizer
+# Text Summarizer

-The project provides a Text-Summarization tool using Natural Language Processing in Machine Learning.
+Utilized Natural Language Processing to develop a Seq2Seq model capable of producing concise summaries from a dataset of 500,000+ reviews.
+Trained and built the model utilizing Python libraries including NumPy, Pandas, and NLTK.